logaretm/vee-validate/docs/src/templates/markdown/rules/custom.md

   }
 };

-Validator.updateDictionary(dictionary);
+// Override and merge the dictionaries Validator.localize(dictionary);

 const validator = new Validator({ first_name: 'alpha' });

-validator.setLocale('ar'); // now this validator will generate messages in arabic.
+validator.localize('ar'); // now this validator will generate messages in arabic.
 ```

+> You must provide the messages in an object path like: `dictionary.locale.messages`.

 Usually you would stucture your language files for your app rather than adding hardcoded strings like the example above, check the [localization guide](localization.html) for more info.

-> You must provide the messages in an object path like: `dictionary.locale.messages`.

 ## [Custom Attributes](#custom-attributes)